This guide will help you identify gray mold. It will also explore ways to get rid of it using home remedies and natural solutions.

 1. Prune Plants

-Overall, pruning will help provide better air circulation in your garden, which can help reduce humidity and prevent mold from growing.
+Overall, pruning helps to improve air circulation in your garden.
+This can lower humidity and stop mold growth.

 2. Onion Juice